Biggest Tire on Stock Toyota Tacoma (W/Without Lift)

 Fender Liner Trim and Relocate

 So as mentioned, both the front driver and passenger sides’ front fender liners touch slightly on full lock and require some modifications to allow the wheel to turn freely.
-Simply cutting away the plastic parts neatly with a sharp Stanley knife ensures total clearance on both the driver and passenger sides.

 33” Spare Wheel Fit